aBARICHELLO/PoliceMods/README.md

 # PoliceMods
-Mods for the game This is The Police
+Mods for the game This is The Police<br>
+Modifications are commented in the code.